-The NetBackup host administrator backs up the following directories:
+1 The NetBackup host administrator backs up the following directories:

-'''

-On Windows: Install path\NetBackup\var\VxSS\at\systemprofile
+On Windows: Install_path\NetBackup\var\VxSS\at\systemprofile

-On UNIX: /usr/openy/var/vxss/at/root
+On UNIX: /usr/openv/var/vxss/at/root

-'''

-- 2 The NetBackup host administrator removes the directory from the host. - 3 Restart the NetBackup services on the host. - The master server administrator performs the following steps: - Log in to the NetBackup Web Management Service:

-See "Web login requirements for nbcertcmd command options" on page 275.

-Revoke the host ID-based certificate:
+- 2 The NetBackup host administrator removes the directory from the host. - 3 Restart the NetBackup services on the host. - 4 The master server administrator performs the following steps: - Log in to the NetBackup Web Management Service: bpnbat -login -logintype WEB See "Web login requirements for nbcertcmd command options" on page 277. - Revoke the host ID-based certificate:

-'''

 nbcertcmd -revokeCertificate -host host name

-'''